Heading

 Create the empty macro

 Then just open the Word VBA editor using Option+F11 on a Mac or Alt+F11 in Windows.
-The empty macro will look like the following in the VBA editor:
+The empty macro will look something like the following in the VBA editor:

 VBA editor with a new empty macro